 Immigration and Visa procedure

 All Visas allow you to travel freely within the country.
 Visas may be obtained at Uganda mission abroad or on arrival at the ports of entry in the country.
 All travelers to the republic of Uganda must have a valid yellow fever immunization card.
 For those who applying the tourist visa and beginning their safaris, you can find information on the visa application process on the consular section of your local Uganda embassy’s website or call us to help you out.

 How to get to Uganda

-The main entry point for flights into Uganda is Entebbe International Airport located near the town of Entebbe, about 46km/ 29mi from the capital of Kampala.
-Uganda is a relatively compact country and further transportation within the country is usually done by vehicle, through more upmarket safari increasingly tend to include one or more flights.
+The main entry point for flights is Entebbe International Airport located near the town of Entebbe, about 46km/ 29mi from the capital of Kampala.
+The country is a relatively compact country and further transportation within the country is usually done by vehicle, through more upmarket safari increasingly tend to include one or more flights.
 In most case, your local tour operator will collect you from the airport or hotel and further.
 Transport will be part of and costed into your safari package.
 Uganda has its own airlines called Uganda airline that fly every day into different destination include Kenya, Tanzania, Ethiopia and among others.
 Entebbe international airport receives international flights from different destination include Brussel airline, Ethiopia airline, fly Emirates, KLM airline, Kenyan air ways, RwandAir and among others.
 And you can still access Uganda through its neighboring countries include Kenya, Tanzania, Congo, Rwanda and South Sudan.